The best hotels in Yangon

 ATMs are common in the downtown area, particularly at KBZ Bank on Sule Pagoda Road and near Bogyoke Market.
 Carry small denomination kyat for street food, temple offerings, and chapas.
 The electricity supply in Yangon is unreliable outside of the main hotels, so keep devices charged when you can.
 Most mid-range hotels have generator backup.

-Yangon's best neighborhoods
+Yangon's best hotel regions

 Yangon divides into the historic colonial downtown near Strand Road, the leafy residential districts of Golden Valley and Bahan to the north, the Inya Lake area near the university, and the newer townships spreading outward.
 Where you stay shapes how much of the city you experience on foot.